Automorphisms of the mapping class group of a nonorientable surface: Introduction

 The first author proved in \cite{A} that the outer automorphism group of $\Mcg(N_g)$ is cyclic for $g\ge 5$.
-In this paper we improve this result and also extend it to the case of surfaces with punctures. \begin{Theorem} The outer automorphism group ${\rm Out( {\rm Mod}}(N_g^n))$ is trivial for $g\geq 5$ and $n\geq 0$. \end{Theorem} The analogous theorem for the mapping class group of an orientable surface is due to Ivanov \cite{I1}, who proved that if $\Sigma$ is an orientable surface of genus $g\ge 3$, then every automorphism of $\Mcg(\Sigma)$ is induced by a diffeomorphism of $\Sigma$, not necessarily orientation preserving one.
+In this paper we improve this result and also extend it to the case of surfaces with punctures. \begin{Theorem} For $i=1,2$ let $S_i=N_{g_i}^{n_i}$ be a nonorientable surface of genus $g_i\ge 5$ with $n_i\ge 0$ punctures, and assume $\xi(S_1)=\xi(S_2)$.
+Then every isomorphism $\Mcg(S_1)\to\Mcg(S_2)$ is induced by a diffeomorphism $S_1\to S_2$. \end{Theorem} In particular, for $S_1=S_2$ we obtain the following. \begin{Corollary} The outer automorphism group ${\rm Out( {\rm Mod}}(N_g^n))$ is trivial for $g\geq 5$ and $n\geq 0$. \end{Corollary} The analogous theorem for the mapping class group of an orientable surface is due to Ivanov \cite{I1}, who proved that if $\Sigma$ is an orientable surface of genus $g\ge 3$, then every automorphism of $\Mcg(\Sigma)$ is induced by a diffeomorphism of $\Sigma$, not necessarily orientation preserving.
 Later, Ivanov and McCarthy \cite{IM} proved (among other things) that any injective endomorphism of $\Mcg(\Sigma)$ must be an isomorphism.
 Finally, by recent results of Castel \cite{Cast} and Aramayona-Souto \cite{AS}, any nontrivial endomorphism of $\Mcg(\Sigma)$ must be an isomorphism.
+It seems reasonable to expect that Theorem \ref{MainThm1} is true also for surfaces of genus less than $5$ and sufficiently big complexity.
+On the other hand, Corollary \ref{Cor:MainThm1} does not hold for $(g,n)=(2,0)$ or $(3,1)$, see \cite[Proposition 4.5]{A}.

-Similarly as in \cite{I1} and \cite{IM}, the main ingredient of our proof of Theorem \ref{MainThm1} is an algebraic characterization of Dehn twists (Theorem \ref{Chr-1}), from which we conclude that any automorphism of $\Mcg(N_g^n)$ maps Dehn twists on Dehn twists.
+Similarly as in \cite{I1} and \cite{IM}, the main ingredient of our proof of Theorem \ref{MainThm1} is an algebraic characterization of Dehn twists (Theorem \ref{Chr-1}), from which we conclude that any isomorphism $\Mcg(S_1)\to\Mcg(S_2)$ maps Dehn twists on Dehn twists.
 However, unlike for orientable surfaces, $\Mcg(N_g^n)$ is not generated by Dehn twists (and neither are $\PMcg(N_g^n)$ and $\PMcg^+(N_g^n)$, see \cite{K} and \cite{SM2}).
-It seems reasonable to expect that Theorem \ref{MainThm1} is true also for $g<5$, provided that $n$ is sufficiently big.
-On the other hand, it is false for $g=2$ or $3$ and $n=0$ \cite[Proposition 4.5]{A}.
+In Subsection \ref{ss:gens} we fix a finite generating set of $\PMcg^+(N_g^n)$ consisting of Dehn twists and one crosscap transposition.
+By using this generating set we show that any isomorphism $\Mcg(S_1)\to\Mcg(S_2)$ restricts to an isomorphism $\PMcg^+(S_1)\to\PMcg^+(S_2)$ of the form $x\mapsto fxf^{-1}$ for some diffeomorphism $f\colon S_1\to S_2$.
+Then we conclude Theorem \ref{MainThm1} by using the following lemma proved in \cite{I1}. \begin{Lemma}[Ivanov] Let $H$ be a normal subgroup of a group $G$ such that the centralizer of $H$ in $G$ is trivial.
+If $\varphi\colon G \to G$ is an automorphism such that $\varphi(x)=x$ for all $x\in H$, then $\varphi=\mathrm{id}_{G}$. \end{Lemma} We close this introduction by remarking that Corollary \ref{Cor:MainThm1} together with the fact that the center of $\Mcg(N_g^n)$ is trivial \cite[Corollary 6.3]{SM1}, imply that $\mathrm{Aut}(\Mcg(N_g^n))$ is isomorphic to $\Mcg(N_g^n)$ for $g\ge 5$.